s59mz/wild-sight-ai/README.md

 2. **Build the Docker Image**:

-    The build process will take about 8 minutes on the Kria board.
-This cannot be built on a host PC.
+    The build process will take about 2 hours on the Kria board.
+This cannot be built on a host PC unless you can build docker images for arm64 architecture.

     ```bash
     ./build.sh